By Paul Markel

-Despite the seemingly mandatory national news focus on New Orleans, areas such as Pascagoula, Waveland, Pass Christian, Ocean Springs, and Bay St. Louis, Mississippi and Slidell, Louisiana had ridiculous amounts of flood water thanks to the slow-moving and persistent storm.
+Despite the seemingly mandatory national news focus on New Orleans, areas such as Pascagoula, Waveland, Pass Christian, Ocean Springs, Bay St. Louis, Mississippi, and Slidell, Louisiana had ridiculous amounts of floodwater thanks to the slow-moving and persistent storm.

 Certain items need to be refreshed annually.
 Specifically, sandbags will eventually rot and they need to be replaced each hurricane season.
 No one wants to live in a bunker and after the storm season passes the bags are stacked up somewhere or used to fill in holes.

 The day before Isaac hit, my wife encouraged me to get “extra” dog food, “just in case”.
-We already had a 25 pound bag on hand but I went out nonetheless.
+We already had a 25-pound bag on hand but I went out nonetheless.
 When I arrived at the local Wal-Mart, rather than finding panicked buyers and chaos, I found the store to be a relative ghost town.
-There was no frightful hording or fights over the last loaf of bread.
+There was no frightful hoarding or fights over the last loaf of bread.

 I decided to survey the rest of the local stores.
 I found nearly the same situation at the neighboring K-Mart, Target, and Winn Dixie grocery stores.
 Most stores were reporting slow sales and a calm atmosphere.

 Like most hurricanes, the effects of Isaac were felt at least twelve hours before the experts predicted the storm to hit.
-Flood prone areas were covered by the rising tides and surge that the storm pushed ahead of it.
+Flood-prone areas were covered by the rising tides and surges that the storm pushed ahead of it.